pieroproietti/penguins-eggs/README.md

 ## What distributions can I use?
 eggs was born on Debian strecth/buster, but actually full support Debian from jessie to bookworm/sid, Devuan beowulf, chimaera, daedalus, Ubuntu bionic, focal, , hirsute, impish, jammy and all derivatives including Linux mint, Deepin, neon KDE, etc. I continuisly try it against Debian various versions, before releases, I tried it successfully in LMDE 4 debbie, and deepin. eggs, generally must work with all the derivates from Debian, Devuan and Ubuntu.

-Some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).
+You can read more on the [blog](https://penguins-eggs.net/2021/11/02/distros-that-can-be-remastered-with-eggs/), some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).

 ## What architecture can I use?
 From eggs v.
 8.0.4 I'm releasing eggs in 4 differents architectures: **i386**, **amd64**, **arm64** and **armel**. eggs - at the moment - produce in i386 and amd64, but can be installed already on arm64 and armel.
 This mean who it is possible to install it in [raspberrypi](https://www.raspberrypi.org/), but again not possible to produce a [Raspberry Pi OS](https://www.raspberrypi.org/software/) egg in armel or arm64.
 I'm just working now to complete this step.